highsource/jaxb-tools/README.md

 </jaxb:bindings>
 ````

-You can use the following customization elements:
+You can use the following customization elements in the `http://annox.dev.java.net` namespace:
 * `annotate` with the optional `target` attribute
  * `package`
  * `class`